 By the end of the day, students will have acquired a great deal of experience, and take away the results of their work that will effectively function as a catalogue of effects, useful in further use of washi in their work.

-|Western-style Chigiri-e: Painting with Paper|
+|The Washi Spectrum: Painting with Paper|

-|Saturday February 24, 2018|
+|Saturday February 23, 2019|

 Seeing is believing, and you have to before you can possibly imagine not only the beautiful, but extradordinarily detailed and realistic results that you can get using only small pieces of washi and taking advantage of its long fibres that jut out when torn.

 The course will explore the possibilities in this blend of East and West that opens up an entirely different way of making fine art —as Danielle does in her own work.

-|Off the Surface: Art Rubbings from Found Objects|
+|Surface Images: Art Rubbings from Found Objects|

-|Thursday April 12, 2018|
+|Thursday April 11, 2019|

-Enter this fascinating world with Lorraine, who can often be found with a sheet of washi and pencil rubbing away on a chain-link fence, hubcaps, asphalt, license plates, flaking paint on doors, window screens,, grilles, woven baskets, or tree bark.
+Enter this fascinating world with Lorraine, who can often be found with a sheet of washi and pencil rubbing away on a chain-link fence, hubcaps, asphalt, license plates, flaking paint on doors, window screens, grilles, woven baskets, or tree bark.
 You’ll explore layering of textures, juxtaposition and overlapping of textures, using the matchless strength and responsiveness of washi.
 A course that will definitely rub you the right way!

 |Peerless Images: |